SolraBizna/logi6502/README.md

 Download `logi6502.jar` and put it somewhere.
 Open Logisim.
 With a project opened, go to Project → Load Library → JAR Library, and select `logi6502.jar`.
 There should now be a new category of tools called "W65C02S".
 Inside it are three different versions of the W65C02S.

 The demo circuit shown on top of the page is in `demo.circ`.
 Open it, make sure Simulate → Ticks Enabled is checked, and set Simulate → Tick Frequency to some high value.
-See [#demo-circuit](Demo Circuit) for more information.
+See [Demo Circuit](#demo-circuit) for more information.

 ## Versions